Textile installation at The Power and Politics of Textiles in Art exhibit, Stedelijk Museum.

 By proceeding with any booking via Staybook, you acknowledge and agree to adhere to all the .

-Explore nearby activities in Amsterdam.
+Explore more experiences in Amsterdam.

 From